yorkshirepay/Magento/README.md

-# Disclaimer: CURRENTLY IN DEVELOPMENT - THIS PLUGIN IS CURRENTLY NOT INTENDED FOR USE.
+# DISCLAIMER: CURRENTLY IN DEVELOPMENT - THIS PLUGIN IS CURRENTLY NOT INTENDED FOR USE.

 Disclaimer: Please note that we no longer support older versions of SDKs and Modules.
 We recommend that the latest versions are used.